 Great Britain and Northern Ireland.

-You will then be able to generate the required Customs Documentation.
+You can then generate the required Customs Documentation.

-In summary, parcel and product level information is needed whenever you apply for EORI Numbers,
+Both parcel and product level information are needed whenever you apply for EORI Numbers,

 When creating and allocating consignments at parcel and product level, you are advised to use the Shipping API as opposed to the Delivery Manager user interface, to ensure maximum security and flexibility.